Opetushallitus/compleap/README.md

 ### Connecting from the client app

+First, switch from mock API to the locally served API by changing the `API_ENDPOINT` environment variable from `mock` to `/match`.

 To use the local recommendations API together with the client app (using the webpack-dev-server), both the API and an Nginx reverse proxy can be started by running:
 ```shell
 docker-compose up
 ```

-Then, switch from mock API to the locally served API by changing the `API_ENDPOINT` environment variable from `mock` to `/match`.
-Rebuild the client / restart the dev server.

 The client is now connected to the API can be accessed from `localhost:7000`.